shoui520/shoui520.github.io/docs/guide.md

 ### Additional Tools (optional read)
 Get [Yomichan](https://foosoft.net/projects/yomichan/).
 It is a browser extension that allows you to look up Japanese words on a page.
-Download the dictionaries needed [here](https://drive.google.com/file/d/1tlss5uNqU1sZ2IZbg5zaJ_UjyENaP9ho/view?usp=sharing) extract it (you can use 7zip).
-Do not touch the .zip files inside.
-These need to be kept intact.
-Click the Yomichan icon in the top right, then click the monkey wrench icon, scroll down until you see “Import Dictionary”, over here you need import the ones with the [Bilingual] tag and (optionally) the [Kanji] tag at the stage you are at.
-You can only import one dictionary at a time, so wait until one dictionary is imported before importing the next.
-Now you can look up words on a webpage by just holding Shift and hovering over it.
-Try it!
+You can read how to set it up [here](/yomichan)

 For manga, I recommend [KanjiTomo](http://www.kanjitomo.net/), it’s like Yomichan but for situations where you can’t select the text, e.g. in manga.
 It uses an OCR, so a little less reliable than Yomichan.
 To use, hover your mouse over whatever you want to look up.